The University administration reserves the absolute discretion to determine appropriate

 - Expulsion from the University

-The University may assess a fee in conjunction with any case handled by the Office of Student Conduct or the Office of the Office Graduate and Professional Education.
-Fees for individaul students are charged to the their billing account.
+The University may assess a fee in conjunction with any case handled by the Office of Student Conduct or Graduate College.
+Fees for individual students are charged to the their billing account.

 - Notice of Reprimand